-- Access control to the User Data stored in the TOE - Secure data exchange between the ID_Card and the Service Provider - Identification and authentication of users and components - Audit - Generation of the Signature Key Pair for the eSign application - Creation of Digital Signatures by the eSign application - Management of and access to TSF and TSF-data - Accuracy of the TOE security functionality / Self-protection
+- Access control to the User Data stored in the TOE - Secure data exchange between the ID Card and the Service Provider - Identification and authentication of users and components - Audit - Generation of the Signature Key Pair for the eSign application - Creation of Digital Signatures by the eSign application - Management of and access to TSF and TSF-data - Accuracy of the TOE security functionality / Self-protection

-For more details please refer to the Security Target [6], chapter 7.1.
+For more details please refer to the Security Target [6], chapter 7.

 The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.
-Based on these assets the TOE Security Environment is defined in terms of Assumptions,
+Based on these assets the TOE Security Problem is defined in terms of Assumptions,

 Threats and Organisational Security Policies.
-This is outlined in the Security Target [6], chapter 3.2, 3.3 and 3.4.
+This is outlined in the Security Target [6], chapter 3.2 to 3.4.

-This certification covers the following configuration of the TOE:
+This certification covers the following configurations of the TOE:

-TCOS Identity Card Version 1.0 Release 1/ SLE78CLX1440P configured as described in the Administrator Guidance [12] provided with the TOE (for details refer to chapter 8).
+TCOS Identity Card Version 1.0 Release 2/SLE78 configured as described in the Administrator Guidance [10] provided with the TOE (for details refer to chapter 8).